QuChunhe/study/Linux.md

 PR = 0 to 39 which is same as 100 to 139
 ```

+But if you see a **rt** rather than a number as shown in the screenshot below, it basically means the process is running under real-time scheduling priority.

 ```
 top -Hp pid
 # The scheduling priority of the task.
 If you see `rt' in this field, it means